ravirahman/the-electrons/assets/posts/lab6.md

 <center>[![Particle Filter Simulator](assets/images/lab6/Lab6Sim.png =560x320)](https://youtu.be/NIbuZocztWo "Particle Filter in Simulation")</center>

-<center>**Figure 6.7: The above video shows our particle filter localization running at 10hz in a simulated environment.
+<center>**Figure 6.7**: *The above video shows our particle filter localization running at 10hz in a simulated environment.
 Red represents the inferred odometry; green represents the ground truth.
-The overlap illustrates the high level of accuracy of our implementation (average absolute error at each timestep: 0.093m)**</center>
+The overlap illustrates the high level of accuracy of our implementation (average absolute error at each timestep: 0.093m)*</center>

 ### Particle Filter Localization in Robot: Downtick in Performance